 If you can't tear yourself away from Cartagena's nightlife and its just rest and recuperation that you are after then borrow or rent a yacht or speed boat and park it at Cholón the only 'democratic' spot left in the archipelago where you can wash the lobster and king prawn ceviche down with whatever the captain has on ice.

 Life doesn't get much better.
-Yacht you waiting for?Book a Day Trip
+Yacht you waiting for?Book an Island Day Trip

 Crystal-clear Caribbean waters, a couple of kilometres of bleached white sands and friendly islanders make Barú and its star attraction, Playa Blanca, top dog in Cartagena's battle for best beach